eBay/tsv-utils/docs/BuildingWithLTO.md

 Link Time Optimization is an approach to whole program optimization that defers many optimizations to link-time.
 LDC, the LLVM-based D compiler, supports Link Time Optimization via LLVM's LTO.

 When LTO is used, the compiler generates an intermediate representation rather than machine code.
 In LLVM's case, LLVM bitcode.
 This bitcode is saved in `.o` files in place of native machine code.
 At link time the linker calls back into LLVM plugin modules that optimize code generation across the entire program.
-This enables optimization that crosses function and module boundaries.
+This enables optimizations that cross function and module boundaries.

 This is a powerful technique, but involves more complex cooperation between compiler and linker than the traditional compile-link cycle.
-Due to this complexity, it is only recently that LTO has started becoming widely supported by software development toolchains.
+It is only recently that LTO has started to become widely supported by software development toolchains.

 LDC has supported LTO for several releases, however, only macOS was fully supported out-of-the-box.
 With the LDC 1.5.0 release, LTO is now available out-of-the-box on both Linux and macOS.
 Windows LTO support is in progress.

 A valuable enhancement introduced in LDC 1.5.0 is support for compiling the D runtime library and standard library (Phobos) with LTO.
-This enables interprocedural optimizations spanning both D libraries and the application.
+This enables interprocedural optimizations spanning both D libraries and application code.
 For the TSV utilities this produces materially faster executables.

 Compiling the D libraries with LTO is done using the `ldc-build-runtime` tool, included with the LDC 1.5.0 release.
 This tool downloads the source code for the D libraries and compiles it with LTO enabled.
 These LTO compiled libraries are included on the `ldc2` compile/link command when building the application.
 Applications can also be built compiling just the application code with LTO, linking with the static versions of the D libraries shipped with LDC.